Paul Vance: Career

 Vance and Pockriss wrote "What's Going On in the Barn," in 1965, which Billy Thornhill recorded for Wand Records as the B-side to his recording of "The Key," written by Pockriss and Hal Hackady.
 The following year, Vance had a minor hit as a singer when his recording of "Dommage, Dommage (Too Bad, Too Bad)", intended as a demo, was released by Scepter Records.
+It reached #97 on the Billboard Hot 100 and #107 on the Record World Singles Coming Up charts.
+Competing versions were released by Steve Rossi, whose version did not chart, and Jerry Vale, whose Columbia release peaked at #93 on the Hot 100 and at #5 on the Billboard Easy Listening charts.

 Vance teamed up with Dante again in 1969 after the latter agreed to record a demo of the new Vance/Pockriss composition, "Tracy."
 Dante provided all the voices on the recording, both leads and backgrounds, and the single was released under the name The Cuff Links.
 Its success prompted Vance to bring Dante back into the recording studio to record an entire album's worth of songs, and the resultant LP, also titled Tracy, was rush-released to capitalize on the popularity of the single.
 As with The Detergents' album, Vance produced the recording sessions and co-wrote all of the songs with Pockriss.

-Vance and Pockriss penned "Playground in My Mind," in 1972, which was recorded by Clint Holmes, and became a 1973 #2 hit on the Billboard Hot 100 chart, where it remained for 23 weeks.
+Vance and Pockriss penned "Playground in My Mind," in 1972, which was recorded by Clint Holmes, and became a 1973 #2 hit on the Billboard Hot 100 chart, where it remained for twenty-three weeks.
 The single was awarded gold record status on July 3, 1973.
 Vance's son, Philip, sang on the refrain on the recording along with Holmes.
 Vance co-wrote and produced the song "Run Joey Run" for David Geddes in 1975; the song reached the top 5 on the Billboard charts that year.
 The female vocals on the song were provided by Vance's daughter Paula, who had earlier inspired "Itsy Bitsy Teenie Weenie Yellow Polka Dot Bikini."
 The songwriting duo also wrote the ballad, "I Haven't Got Anything Better To Do," first recorded by Astrud Gilberto and covered by Natalie Cole, Esther Phillips, and Dee Dee Warwick.

 On April 14, 1980, Vance produced Andy Williams' recording of Vance and Tina Kaplan's penned "Christine, She's a Woman Now". for Columbia Records.
 The track remained in the vaults until February 2024.

 Through the years, Vance continued to produce various recording artists, including Kathy Keates, who recorded, among other songs on the RCA Records label, the hit single "I Think About You" with Al Martino.

 In October 2009, Vance was nominated for induction into the Songwriters Hall of Fame.